probmods/dippl/lectures/06-mcmc.md

 RandomWalk(cpsBinomial)
 ~~~

 We have successfully done a random walk around the space of executions... and it even matches the desired binomial distribution.
 However, we have not handled `factor` statements (or used the computation scores in any way).
-This will not match the desired distribution when the computation contains factors.
-The [Metropolis Hastings](http://en.wikipedia.org/wiki/Metropolis-Hastings_algorithm) algorithm gives a way to 'patch up' this random walk to get the right distribution: we add a step which accepts or rejects the new state.
+This will not match the desired distribution when the computation contains factors (or when the number of random choices may change across executions).
+The [Metropolis Hastings](http://en.wikipedia.org/wiki/Metropolis-Hastings_algorithm) algorithm gives a way to 'patch up' this random walk to get the right distribution.

 Before we give the code, here's an example we'd like to compute: